JuliaIO/AVSfldIO.jl/README.md

 field=uniform
 ```
 followed by the two form feeds,
-and then the $128 × 64$ short integers
+and then the `128 × 64` short integers
 in binary format.

 For a 3D array of size `128 × 64 × 20`
-of short integers,
+of 32-bit floating point numbers
+with the host CPU endianness,
 the header is
 ```
 # AVS field file